giellalt/lang-ciw/ciw.md

-# Chippewa description
+# Chippewa language model documentation

-All documents in one file
+All doc-comment documentation in one large file.

+---

+# src-cg3-functions.cg3.md